 I am Professor of Geography at Simon Fraser University in Vancouver, Canada.
 I am a geographer, with a general interest in law, and a particular interest in property in land.
-I see property as lively, performative, ethical, and spatial.
-I have sought to reveal the centrality of property to a diversity of lived conflicts and social relations.
-I have traced the geographies of property through multiple research sites, including the analysis of gentrification, urban gardening, the municipal regulation of panhandling and, most recently, indigenous-state treaties.
+I have traced the work of property in many conflicts and social relations, including gentrification, urban gardening, the municipal regulation of panhandling and, most recently, indigenous-state treaties.

 I am currently engaged in team-based research on the use of ‘area restrictions’ included in bail and sentencing conditions imposed in the context of criminal proceedings involving marginalized groups of people.
 I am also part of a large collaborative project exploring the liquidation of Japanese-Canadian property after WWII.
 I am interested in bringing together philosophical pragmatism and performativity theory to take seriously the enactments of property.